Self-isolation and 'stay at home' guidance for students

 Public Health England advice on staying at home is as follows:

-- If you live alone and you have symptoms, however mild, you should stay at home for 7 days from when your symptoms started.
+If you live alone and you have symptoms, however mild, you should stay at home for at least 10 days from when your symptoms started.

-- For anyone in the household who starts displaying symptoms, they need to stay at home for 7 days from when the symptoms started, regardless of what day they are on in the original 14 day isolation period.
+For anyone in the household who starts displaying symptoms, they need to stay at home for at least 10 days from when the symptoms started, regardless of what day they are on in the original 14 day isolation period.

 Students and their families living in family accommodation on campus